cahlan/youth-gospel-study-curriculum/weeks/week-5.md

 ##### Nephi is protected from starvation and from his brothers

 What dangers faced Nephi and his family during their journey?
 Why didn't the Lord remove those dangers automatically and make their way easier?
-What was the consequenc
+What were the consequences of disobedience?

 * [1 Nephi 7:16-21](https://www.lds.org/scriptures/bofm/1-ne/7.16-21)
 * [1 Nephi 16:18-23, 30-31](https://www.lds.org/scriptures/bofm/1-ne/16.18-23,30-31)